foundersandcoders/ws-software-design-js/README.md

 ## Notes
 * The line between architecture and design is not sharply drawn in reality.
+* The concept of mocking has been left out of the workshop for simplicity.
+Mocking is a very useful and effective tool when writing tests, but including it would have clouded the focus of the workshop.
+It's also a useful exercise to try to design something to maximise testability without any mocking tools, and increases appreciation of those tools when they _are_ finally introduced, or available.
 * Example "solutions" to the workshop are provided in `./examples`.

 ## Extra Credit